 Projects

-Since 1900, humankind has experienced two world wars, economic depressions, environmental disasters, and recently the COVID-19 pandemic.
+Since 1900, humankind has experienced two world wars, economic depressions, environmental disasters, and the COVID-19 pandemic.
 Repeated crises are lurking around humanity.
-Governments are practicing an optimization problem of social resource allocation with variances, such as human interactions and information dissemination.
-To manage public emergencies, my future will be designing a model that can simulate the world dynamically, provide prediction and management policy is urgently desired to minimize the damage.
+Governments are practising an optimization problem of social resource allocation with variances, such as human interactions and information dissemination.
+To manage public emergencies, my future will be designing a model that can simulate the world dynamically, and provide prediction and management policy urgently desired to minimize the damage.

 With the wide deployment of low-cost Internet of Things (IoT) in an increasing number of applications such as smart cities, new challenges have emerged concerning the market of digital services to compensate for the lack of processing, computation, and other resources of IoT.
 At the same time, the complexity of interplay among stakeholders has grown in size, granularity, and variation of trust.
 In this project, we consider an IoT market with heterogeneous buyers.
 The buyers interact with the resource supplier dynamically with specific resource demands.
 This work introduces a broker between the supplier and the buyers, equipped with Distributed Ledger Technologies (DLT) providing a service for market security and trustworthiness.